 The Legislative Scholarship is a scholarship for Louisiana students and covers the cost of tuition for one year.
-The value for the 2019-20 school year was $52,760.
+The value for the 2020-21 school year is $54,766.
 However, the value of the scholarship changes with tuition each year.
 Receipt of the scholarship one year does not guarantee receipt of the scholarship in subsequent years.

 The Legislative Scholarship is funded by Tulane University.
 However, the Scholarship is named the Legislative Scholarship because Tulane gives each Louisiana state senator and representative one scholarship each year that they may award to a student who meets all of the criteria listed under the following question.
 Given that the nominated student meets the criteria below, the Office of Undergraduate Admission will subsequently approve the nomination.
 Although the Office of Undergraduate Admission must ultimately approve the nomination, each legislator nominates a student based on their own judgment.